Note: This post was originally published in May 2021 and has been updated for accuracy and comprehensiveness.

 It's fair to say that 2020 and the pandemic will go down in the history books.

-And if the pandemic taught us anything,
+And if the pandemic taught us anything, it taught us:

 "It is within our power to create a health system that invites everyone to be part of an affordable, sustainable, accessible, high-quality system that keeps people healthy and improves our communities and society at large.", cites Laura S. Kaiser, FACHE, President and Chief Executive Officer for SSM Health [source] "Transforming an Industry that Treats Illness to Instead Create Health."

-Failing to achieve the proper care at the right time puts your facility at an operational efficiency deficit.
-Which in turn places your patients at risk for less than optimum care and potential harm.
+Failing to achieve the proper care at the right time puts your facility at an operational efficiency deficit, which in turn places your patients at risk for less than optimum care and potential harm.

 "Achieving hospital-wide patient flow, and ultimately improving outcomes and the experience of care for patients, requires an appreciation of the hospital as an interconnected, interdependent system of care.
 It also requires strong leadership; in fact, the role of executive leaders is critical for success."
 [Source: Rutherford PA, Provost LP, Kotagal UR, Luther K, Anderson A. Achieving Hospital-wide Patient Flow.
 IHI White Paper.
 Cambridge, Massachusetts: Institute for Healthcare Improvement; 2017.
 (Available at www.ihi.org)